Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 In the following diagram:

-If AB and AC are two tangents to a circle centred at O, then:
+If AB and AC are two tangents to a circle centered at O, then:

 The two-tangent theorem is also called the "hat" or "ice-cream cone" theorem because it looks like a hat on the circle or an ice-cream cone.

-This video shows that when two segments are drawn tangent to a circle from the same point outside the circle, the segments are congruent.
+The Two-Tangent Theorem states that when two segments are drawn tangent to a circle from the same point outside the circle, the segments are congruent. (uses Two-Column Proof and CPCTC).

 A common tangent is a line that is a tangent to each of two circles.